-Amy Fuhrer has been a speech-language pathologist for over 15 years.
+Amy Fuhrer has been a speech-language pathologist for over 17 years.
 She is an Atlanta native and earned her graduate degree from Georgia State University.
-She is licensed in Georgia by the State Board of Examiners in speech and language pathology and holds a national Certificate of Clinical Competence throughout the American Speech Language and Hearing Association.
+She is licensed in Georgia by the State Board of Examiners in speech and language pathology and holds a national Certificate of Clinical Competence through the American Speech Language and Hearing Association.

 Amy’s passion has always been working with children.
-She specializes in pediatric feeding and swallowing disorders and has worked with children diagnosed with autism, cerebral palsy, down syndrome, apraxia of speech, traumatic brain injury, oral myofunctional disorders, and language disorders.
-In addition, she has worked in adult neurology, head and neck cancer and transgender voice.
+Her early work started as a care taker for a chid with special needs and her profession grew from there.
+Prior to graduate school, she taught ballet to preschoolers.
+She currently specializes in early language intervention and pediatric feeding and swallowing disorders.
+She has worked with children diagnosed with autism, cerebral palsy, down syndrome, apraxia of speech, traumatic brain injury, oral myofunctional disorders, and language disorders.
+In addition, she has worked in populations of adult neurology, head and neck cancer and transgender voice.
 Amy’s work settings have included hospitals, rehabilitation centers, public and private schools, clinics and home health.
+She has completed the Level 1 P.R.O.M.P.T.
+(Prompts for Restructuring Oral Muscular Phonetic Targets) training program.
+In addition, she has taken a myriad of courses related to (but not at all limited to) Floor Time Therapy, executive functioning, Oral Myofunctional disorders, AAC (Alternative-Augmentative Communication), cognition and aging, dysphagia, Integrating Cardiopulmonary and Postural Control for Breathing Function, and gastroenterology issues related to feeding.
 She enjoys expanding her professional knowledge with continuing education courses related not only to speech pathology, but also within other disciplines to better serve her diverse client population.

 In 2016, Amy was recognized in Atlanta Parent Magazine as being a “Mom-Approved Top Healthcare Professional”.
 She loves spending time in the great outdoors with her family and cooking for others.
 She lives in Alpharetta with her husband and 2 children.